 - For some examples

-Rather than linking a whole study or a quote, you would point that a recent study, and link that instead.
-Search engine is able to understand the content that surrounds the link to determine if its a good link or not.
+Rather than linking a whole study or a quote, you would point to a recent study and link that instead.
+The search engine can understand the content surrounding the link to determine whether it’s a good link.
 Take a look at Google’s patent:

 “Data surrounding the link, data to the left of the link or to the right of the link, or anchor text associated with the link may be used to determine the context associated with the link.”

 Branded anchors include your company’s name and are excellent for increasing brand recognition.
 Furthermore, they are a solid bet for not being tagged as spam.

 Examples of brand anchor text would be to link the word “Google” to their website: www.google.com

 Naked anchor text is simply a URL copied from the browser bar.
 If someone adds references at the bottom of their article and includes your link as a source, you may see links like this.

 They aren’t pretty looking, but Google prefers naked anchors because they are far less likely to imply that someone is attempting to rank for a keyword using spammy practices.

 Perhaps you’ve heard that including ALT text in your image description is essential.
 Your image’s ALT text is what Google interprets as the image’s anchor (when said image is part of a link).